silentk0i/Muad-Dib/README.md

 ![VirusTotal Detections](https://github.com/silentk0i/Muad-Dib/blob/main/assets/detections.png)

-The Atreides agent was also tested against an Elastic EDR environment with Elastic Defender enableded and yieled no alerts.
+The Atreides agent was also tested against an Elastic EDR environment with Elastic Defender enabled and yieled no alerts.

 ## Additional Notes